raymondworkshop/old.myblog/_posts/2017-04-18-oral-english.md

     I made enough for an army .

   + Maybe you can teach me how to work on a computer
   + What are you doing tomorrow ?
 Nothing much
   + I've got to run/go .

   +

+#### 10
+I'd like to come to the ten o'clock advanced class

+#### 09
+I'm ready grandpa you name the day

+This one really bring back memoreis

+I can't wait to see her

+### Family Album USA
+#### 08
+Let me help you with this

+ok,lady, take your time

+It's too early to know for sure, I am pretty independent

 ### Discussion language and strategies
  * Start a discussion